migueldeicaza/MonoTouch.Dialog/README.markdown

   You can add the [OnTap] attribute to your string to invoke a method on demand.

+  You can add the [Multiline] attribute to your string to make the cell render in multiple lines.

   Examples:

         public string Version = "1.2.3";